PRINSUS-RIsk/SUS-Risk/research/work-packages.md

 ### Expected Outcomes \& Stakeholder Impact:

-- **Task 6.a:** Development of ideas, feedback and relevant information through stakeholders' engagement[^1]
+- **Task 6.a:** Development of ideas, feedback and relevant information through stakeholders' engagement
-- **Task 6.b:** Presentation and critical discussion of project findings with scientific community and stakeholders[^1]
+- **Task 6.b:** Presentation and critical discussion of project findings with scientific community and stakeholders
-- **Stakeholders:** All stakeholder categories including researchers, policy-makers, entrepreneurs, business associations, insurance companies, and environmental groups[^1]
+- **Stakeholders:** All stakeholder categories including researchers, policy-makers, entrepreneurs, business associations, insurance companies, and environmental groups

 ### Stakeholder Engagement Activities:

-- Focus groups with farmers, policymakers, and insurance companies[^1]
+- Focus groups with farmers, policymakers, and insurance companies
-- Policy briefs for easy-to-read communication of findings[^1]
+- Policy briefs for easy-to-read communication of findings
-- Project website in English and Italian[^1]
+- Project website in English and Italian
-- Twitter dissemination campaigns[^1]
+- Twitter dissemination campaigns
-- Mid-term and final seminars/conferences[^1]
+- Mid-term and final seminars/conferences
-- Publication of comprehensive project book[^1]
+- Publication of comprehensive project book

 ### Description:

-This work package ensures continuous engagement with farmers, policymakers, insurance sector institutions, and other stakeholders throughout the project lifecycle[^1].
-It includes 5 focus groups, development of policy briefs in English and Italian, creation of a project website, social media dissemination, and organization of seminars and conferences to present results[^1].
+This work package ensures continuous engagement with farmers, policymakers, insurance sector institutions, and other stakeholders throughout the project lifecycle.
+It includes 5 focus groups, development of policy briefs in English and Italian, creation of a project website, social media dissemination, and organization of seminars and conferences to present results.

 ---